ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 ```

-Time data can take on various forms, we are concerned specifically with the **POSIXct** data type, which is _**the number of seconds since the start of January 1st, 1970**_.
+Time data can take on various forms, you are concerned specifically with the **POSIXct** data type, which is _**the number of seconds since the start of January 1st, 1970**_.

-We will format our `ts` column in two steps:
+You will format our `ts` column in two steps:

 1. Convert it from a **factor** (category) object to a **list** of *date* objects, specifically POSIXct.
 2. Convert it to a **character** object by formatting the column to represent only year-month-day values without hours, minutes or seconds.